The History of the Bald Eagle Flying Club

 What the Future May Hold

 Times have certainly changed since the club was founded; thanks to increased airport security members now need special security badges to operate at their main home at the Portland International Jetport.
 Northeast Aviation, formerly Northeast Airmotive, is the current FBO working with the club for tiedown space and small maintenance items, and for the past few years the club has even afforded to be able to hangar the planes during the winter, erasing the back-breaking chore of sweeping snow and chipping ice off of the wings and fuselage after each snowfall.
 Snow cleanup was an ongoing winter event that had been with the club since its inception and one that former member and Operations Office Dwight Woodman came to dread.
 So what's next for this little flying club of ours?
-The membership continues to grow and we recently passed the point at which a third airplane was required for the first time in the club's history.
+The membership continues to grow and with 'three horses in the stable' the club is poised to grow even more in the coming years.
 All of the existing planes will see avionics upgrades over the next few years as the ADS-B out requirement looms.
-We are a club with two CFIs now, and we welcome new pilots.
+We are a club with multiple CFIs now, and we welcome new pilots.
 The years to come will most certainly see new students on their first solo flight in our aircraft, and new pilots on their checkride as well.